Please email firstname.lastname@example.org if you require a copy of any slides.

 Lord Karan Bilimoria CBE DL

 Karan Bilimoria is the founder of Cobra Beer and the Senior Independent Director of the Booker Group PLC.
 In 2006, he was appointed the Lord Bilimoria of Chelsea, making him the first ever Zoroastrian Parsi to sit in the House of Lords, and in 2014 he was installed as the seventh Chancellor of the University of Birmingham – the first Indian-born Chancellor of a Russell Group University in Great Britain.
 In 2015 he became President of UKCISA and in 2016 he was appointed Chair of the Advisory Board at the University of Cambridge Judge Business School.
-Earlier this year he became the first Patron of Enterprise Educators UK.
+In 2018 he became the first Patron of Enterprise Educators UK.

 Lord Bilimoria will discuss the importance of Enterprise Education in universities, as well as the spirit of enterprise within universities.
 He will discuss the ability of universities to engage with business and to be the creators of the entrepreneurs in the future.
 In the case of Lord Bilimoria, he came up with the idea of Cobra Beer whilst a student at Cambridge; unsatisfied with overly gassy lagers and ales that didn’t match well with Indian food, he decided to create a less gassy lager with the flavour of a lager but the smoothness of an ale.

-Monika’s career includes facilitating open innovation programmes between corporates, academics and startups and global innovation events at Fortune 500 firm Cognizant, leading delivery on fintech innovation programmes at innovation consultancy ENTIQ, setting up a student incubator at the University of Westminster, running an entrepreneurial community of 6,000 members, setting up two co-working spaces and a digital acceleration programme at Dreamstake in London.
+Monika’s career includes facilitating open innovation programmes between corporates, academics, startups and global innovation events at Fortune 500 firm Cognizant, leading delivery on fintech innovation programmes at innovation consultancy ENTIQ, setting up a student incubator at the University of Westminster, running an entrepreneurial community of 6,000 members, setting up two co-working spaces and a digital acceleration programme at Dreamstake in London.
 Monika holds an MSc in Business Innovation and in her spare time runs a small arts business called Macrame Art and loves spending time outdoors.

 Professor Geoff Scott